-Conclusion: Behavioral disturbance to Steller sea lions would be limited because vessels associated with harvest activities would not be permitted to approach hauled out marine mammals closer than 100 yards.
+Conclusion: Behavioral disturbance to Stellar sea lions would be limited because vessels associated with harvest activities would not be permitted to approach hauled out marine mammals closer than 100 yards.
 In addition, disturbance by harvester contact with sea lions would be minimized by requiring that harvesters remain out of view of hauled out animals while on the islands.
 The direct, indirect and cumulative effects of this alternative on Steller sea lions would be negligible.
 The level of impact on Steller sea lion populations under this alternative would not result in any impairment of park resources that fulfill specific purposes identified in the park enabling legislation or that are essential to the integrity of the park.

-Alternative 3 (Two Harvest Visits at Up to Five Locations) - Effects on the Steller Sea Lion Population
+Alternative 3 (Two Harvest Trips, Several Locations) - Effects on the Steller Sea Lion Population

 Direct and Indirect Effects: In this alternative, harvest is likely to occur at South Marble Island for the foreseeable future.
-If South Marble Island is selected as a harvest location, a vessel would approach and off load passengers at one or more of five beaches on two days in late May to mid June.
+If South Marble Island is selected as a harvest location, a vessel would approach and off load passengers at one or more of five beaches on two days in early to mid June.
 Sea lions use haul outs near several of these landing sites (Figure 2-1).
 The vessel would land at a site only if the landing could be made while remaining 100 yards or farther from hauled out animals.
-Harvest locations and access pathways would be delineated such that harvesters moving through a colony would not disturb sea lions hauled out.
+Harvest locations and access pathways would be delineated such that harvesters moving through a colony would not be visible to sea lions hauled out.
 Such practices would cause little or no change in sea lion behavior or survival.

 Sea lions may temporarily become more alert as the vessel approaches the haul out but are not expected to leave the haul out and enter the water as vessels would remain more than 100 yards away from haul outs.
+Harvesters would be required to remain out of view of hauled out animals while on the island.
 The effects of this alternative on Steller sea lions would be negligible.